Shot at Dawn Memorial: Background

+Originally the three men executed for mutiny during the war were also excluded from the memorial but were added in 2016.

 Memorial

 The memorial was created by the British public artist Andy DeComyn.
 It was created in 2000 as a gift from the artist to the relatives and was unveiled at the National Memorial Arboretum by Gertrude Harris, daughter of Private Harry Farr, in June 2001.
 Marina Brewis, the great-niece of Lance Corporal Peter Goggins, also attended the service.

 The memorial portrays a young British soldier blindfolded and tied to a stake, ready to be shot by a firing squad.
 The memorial was modelled on the likeness of 17-year-old Private Herbert Burden, who lied about his age to enlist in the armed forces and was later shot for desertion.

 It is surrounded by a semicircle of stakes, on each of which are listed the names of the soldiers executed in this fashion.
+The stakes were originally wooden and required periodic renewal until replaced in 2024 with posts made from a recycled material during a renovation of the memorial.